ajeydudhe/workflow-lite/README.md

 }
 ```

-The **@ContextConfiguration** points to the bean XML to be used which imports the workflow-lite beans and specifies the path to the UML definition file as mentioned in previous section.
+The **@ContextConfiguration** points to the bean XML [wf_definitions.xml](src/test/resources/wf_definitions.xml) to be used which imports the [workflow-lite](src/main/resources/spring-beans/workflow-lite-core.xml) beans and specifies the path to the UML definition file as mentioned in previous section.
 Next we inject the instance of [WorkflowManager](src/main/java/org/workflowlite/core/WorkflowManager.java).
 The two tests are simple.
 They create the student instance, adds the marks and then execute the workflow passing the student instance.
 The logic to detemine whether student has participated in any extracurricular activity or not is simple.
 If the student name starts with a vowel (aeiou) then we return true else false.
 So the first test with student name as *John Doe* will not have any bonus marks added while the second test with student name as *Octavia Wilford* will have the bonus marks added.

 Also, notice that we are passing the instance of [StudentWorkflowExecutionContext](src\test\java\org\workflowlite\core\samples\StudentWorkflowExecutionContext.java).
 The constructor of this class takes the workflow id as input which should be the name of the UML activity and the alias to be used for refering the input which in this case is *student* since we are passing student instance.
 The alias is used in the Spring expressions for passing the inputs to actions or evaluating the condition.